 To complete the process, click the Add button.

 Repeat the process above to define multiple monitored networks.
 Configured networks and their corresponding monitored domain sets will be listed under Monitored Networks tab:

-Optionally, to configure data collection regardless of agent's current public IP address, a built-in entry All other networks is available in the list as well.
-To delete a monitored network, click on the corresponding Trash icon on the right-hand side of the network list.
+Optionally, to configure data collection regardless of agent's current public IP address, click Add New Network and enter the IP address range 0.0.0.0-255.255.255.255.
+This will add a built-in Network entry All other networks.
+To delete a monitored network, click the corresponding Trash icon on the right-hand side of the network list.

 Name your new monitored domain set.

 Add one or more domain names into the Monitored Domains field.
 Don't wildcard your entries - enter the domain suffix only (ie. "thousandeyes.com", rather than "*.thousandeyes.com").